Miguel Vargas Player Props: Dodgers vs. Giants

 Miguel Vargas At The Plate

-- He has gone deep in six games this season (9.2%), homering in 2.4% of his plate appearances.
+- He has hit a home run in six games this year (9.1%), homering in 2.4% of his plate appearances.

-- Vargas has an RBI in 19 of 65 games this season, with multiple RBI in nine of them.
-He has also driven in three or more of his team's runs in one contest.
+- Vargas has had an RBI in 19 games this season (28.8%), including nine multi-RBI outings (13.6%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.